HFL-GLM Model Training (iai_glm)

-Before you get started, complete the environment setup for your local machine.
+Before you get started, make sure that you have completed the environment setup and registered your datasets.

 model_config = {